-Prerequisite: Completion of MATH 102 and Completion of or concurrent enrollment in ASTR 101.
+Prerequisite: Completion of Intermediate Algebra or higher or placement by multiple measures and completion of or concurrent enrollment in ASTR 101.

 Laboratory applications of principles discussed in ASTR 101.
 Classroom activities and topics include the use of star charts, cause of the seasons, telescope observations of the Moon, planets, and stars; the laws of optics as related to telescopes, how light is analyzed to deduce the physical properties of stars and galaxies, Kepler's laws of planetary motion, constructing Hertzsprung-Russell diagrams to organize stellar data, cosmic distances, and the Hubble Law as it relates to the age and size of the Universe.
 (CSU, UC, AVC)